interpretml/TalkToEBM/README.md

 > >
 >    Upper Bounds (95%-Confidence Interval): {"(0.0, 36.5)": 0.966, "(36.5, 117.5)": 0.374, ..., "(3978.0, 18572.0)": -4.877}

 Given a graph's textual representation, we can embed it in a prompt.
-The function ``describe_graph'' provides a simple prompt template that can be used as a first step to build more complex prompts.
+The function ```describe_graph``` provides a simple prompt template that can be used as a first step to build more complex prompts.

 ```python
 t2ebm.prompts.describe_graph(graph_as_text,